tsvwg/udp-ecn/draft-ietf-tsvwg-udp-ecn.md

 provided useful hints about the behavior of their respective operating systems.
 However, the author takes full responsibility for any errors above.

-Neal Cardwell, Gorry Fairhurst, Max Franke, Rodney Grimes,l Will Hawkins, Max Inden, Colin Perkins, and Michael Tuexen made improvements to this draft.
+Neal Cardwell, Gorry Fairhurst, Max Franke, Rodney Grimes, Will Hawkins, Guillaume H&eacute;tier, Max Inden, Colin Perkins, and Michael Tuexen made improvements to this draft.